Younest9/okd/README.md

    - If you are not using a DHCP service:

         - You must provide the IP networking configuration and the address of the DNS server to the nodes at FCOS install time.
-These can be passed as boot arguments if you are installing from an ISO image.
+These can be passed as boot arguments if you are installing from an ISO image (--copy-network flag).
       > You can set a static ip address by editing the network configuartion while live booting the machine.
       > ```bash
       > sudo nmtui-edit